Sienci-Labs/Resources/longmill/the-basics/lm-touch-plates.md

 ---
-title: Touch Plates
+title: ytsb Touch Plates
 menu_order: 4
-post_status: publish
+post_status: draft
 post_excerpt: LongMill touch plate documentation found here.
 A touch plate is an easy way to find the origin point on your material, for accurate positioning of the material.
 post_date: 2021-04-19 16:35:00
 taxonomy: